“Do you think they’re improving?”

 Rosemary Hodges explain how we use it.

-• Be clear about the goals for the child and how I will measure them: It is no surprise to me
+Writing a therapy plan provides me with the opportunity to:- Be clear about the goals for the child and how I will measure them: It is no surprise to me

 that those who state their goals are the most likely to achieve them.
 By linking my goals to